jorgenschaefer/emacs-buttercup/ROADMAP.md

 > And if you call the function `pending` anywhere in the spec body, no matter the expectations, the spec will be marked pending.
 A string passed to pending will be treated as a reason and displayed when the suite finishes.

-## Return of the Backtrace

-Suite execution should catch errors and include a backtrace in the result.

 ## Reporter

 A reporter is a function that is called with various events during the